Knockdoemore – Lackagh Walkway

 Trail Summary

-Spires of churches in Lackagh, Corrandulla and Claregalway Abbey are visible as the trail travels through the flora and fauna of dry limestone farmland, crossing old Mass paths and flanked by traditonal stone walls.
+Along the way, the trail passes through the flora and fauna of dry limestone farmland, crosses old Mass paths and is flanked by traditional stone walls, with views of church spires in Lackagh, Corrandulla and Claregalway Abbey.

 Respect